tommyamm/english/README.md

 # 📚 English Vocabulary Helper 😊

-This is a command-line application designed to help you learn and practice English vocabulary while keeping the mood light and fun!
-It features a smart training mode that adapts to your learning progress like a personal tutor 🎯
+This is a command line application designed to help you learn new English words!
+It includes a workout mode that will speed up the memorization process! 🎯

-## How does it look?
+## How it looks?

 ![2.png](pictures/2.png)

 ## 🚀 Features

-- **➕ Add New Words**: Easily add new English words, their Russian translations, and optional context sentences!
+- **➕ Add New Words**: Easily add new English words and their translations.    j
-- **🗑️ Delete Words**: Remove words from your vocabulary list when you're done with them!
+- **🗑️ Delete Words**: Remove words from your vocabulary list.
-- **✏️ Edit Words**: Update translations or contexts for existing words anytime!
+- **✏️ Edit Words**: Update translations or contexts for existing words.
-- **📋 List All Words**: View your entire vocabulary dictionary in one go!
+- **📋 List All Words**: View your entire vocabulary dictionary.
-- **🔍 Search by Prefix**: Find words that start with a specific prefix super fast!
+- **🔍 Search by Prefix**: Find words that start with a specific prefix.
-- **🧠 Smart Training Mode**: An intelligent training algorithm helps you focus on words you struggle with most!
+- **🧠 Training Mode**: Memorize new words as you practice..

-## 🤔 How does it work?
+## 🤔 How it works?

 ![1.png](pictures/1.png)

 ## 🧠 Smart Training Explained

-The training mode in this application is designed to optimize your learning efficiency while keeping you motivated!
-It's "smart" because it employs a spaced repetition-like system combined with error-based weighting:

-1. **⏰ Time-based Prioritization**: Words that you haven't seen in a while (or are new) are given a higher priority!
-This encourages spaced repetition, a proven learning technique where reviewing material at increasing intervals helps long-term retention! 📈
+1. **⏰ Time-based Prioritization**: Words that you haven't seen in a while (or are new) are given a higher priority.
+This encourages spaced repetition, a proven learning technique where reviewing material at increasing intervals helps long-term retention. 📈
 2. **❌ Error-based Weighting**: If you make a mistake on a word during a training session, that word's "error count" increases!
-Words with higher error counts are given significantly more weight, meaning they are more likely to appear again in the current session!
-This ensures you repeatedly practice the words you find most challenging until you master them! 💪
+Words with higher error counts are given significantly more weight, meaning they are more likely to appear again in the current session.
+This ensures you repeatedly practice the words you find most challenging until you master them. 💪

-This combination makes it easier to remember words, especially those that you often forget or have difficulty with.
-This will help you make your training as effective as possible. 🌟

 ![4.png](pictures/4.png)

-After training the words, the program shows some statistics on the results of the work.
+After training, the program shows some statistics on the results.
 For example, she notes the words in which you were most often mistaken, and your accuracy in the answers.

 **Note**: Statistics are being accumulated only for the current training session.
 In each new session, the statistics are reset to zero.